Getty Images/iStockphoto

 In a blog post published on Wednesday, Antonio Cocomazzi, staff offensive security researcher at SentinelOne, detailed evolving tactics, techniques and procedures (TTPs) Fin7 uses to evade detection, exploit vulnerabilities to gain system access and maintain persistence in the victim environment.
 Cocomazzi warned that Fin7 leverages a variety of effective tools including one SentinelOne tracks as AvNeutralizer, which can now tamper with endpoint detection and response (EDR) tools.

-The update is one example of how Fin7 continues to become more skilled, a concerning trend on the threat landscape.
+The update is one example of how Fin7 continues to become more skilled -- a concerning trend on the threat landscape.
 "Our investigation into FIN7's activities highlights its adaptability, persistence and ongoing evolution as a threat group.
 In its campaigns, FIN7 has adopted automated attack methods, targeting public-facing servers through automated SQL injection attacks," Cocomazzi wrote in the blog post.

 Recent threat campaigns leveraged AvNeutralizer, which Fin7 updated to take advantage of Windows built-in driver capability, a "previously unseen in the wild" technique.
-Cocomazzi said the customized tool ultimately leads to a denial-of-service condition on the affected system.
+Cocomazzi said the customized tool ultimately leads to a DoS condition on the affected system.

 "It employs the TTD monitor driver ProcLaunchMon.sys, available on default system installations in the system drivers directory, in conjunction with updated versions of the process explorer driver with version 17.02 (17d9200843fe0eb224644a61f0d1982fac54d844), which has been hardened for cross process operations abuse and is currently not blocked by the Microsoft's WDAC list," the blog read.